Meet Our Team

 Chef Angelo lives in Long Island with his wife and children, where he loves to cook for his kids and their friends.
 Beyond his culinary talents, Chef Angelo enjoys spending time outdoors, landscaping at his home or kayaking.

-Bayo welcomes input from students and always tries to incorporate their feedback when thinking about new and creative ways to make JJ’s food irresistible.
+Bayo always welcomes input from students and tries to incorporate their feedback when thinking about new and creative ways to make food irresistible and wow his guests.
 Committed to the cause of serving fresh and healthy food, he encourages everyone to try out his new creations and let him know what you think.

 Jayaraj “Raj” Ramachandran, Blue Java Dodge